Can Vitamin K2 Save Your Life?sarapugh

 This week my blog is about a vitamin that is key for preventing heart disease, osteoporosis and other serious ailments.

 To cut a long story short But it wasn’t until in 2007 that vitamin K2’s identity was revealed fully.
-Vitamin K2 is also called menaquinone and there are several different versions, the one below is menaquinone-4.
+Vitamin K2 is also called menaquinone and there are several different versions, the one below is menaquinone-4 or MK4.
+MK4 is the better type of K2 so read the label on your supplements!

-- Vitamin K2 activates proteins responsible for sending calcium and phosphorus salts in bones and teeth and different proteins that move calcium out of soft tissues, like arteries, where it can be harmful.
-Think of lime scale building up in your pipes.
+- Vitamin K2 activates proteins responsible for sending calcium and phosphorus salts into bones and teeth and different proteins that move calcium out of soft tissues, like arteries, where it can be harmful.
+Think of limescale building up in your pipes.
 Calcium is part of what blocks arteries, along with oxidized cholesterol and other molecules associated with inflammation.

 - Low levels of vitamin K2 are associated with over 50% increase in heart disease and there is a lot of research to support this now.

 - The brain contains one of the highest amounts of vitamin K2, where it is involved in making the myelin sheath of nerve cells, which contributes to learning capacity.
-The myelin sheath becomes damaged in multiple sclerosis (MS) so a K2 supplement is key.
+The myelin sheath becomes damaged in multiple sclerosis (MS) so a K2 supplement is key, but it has to be with the right form of K2

-These important function of vitamin K2 protects us against dental cavities, osteoporosis, heart disease, cancer and many other common ailments.
+These important functions of vitamin K2 protect us against dental cavities, osteoporosis, heart disease, cancer and many other common ailments.

 Our gut bacteria (if they are healthy) can make a small amount of vitamin K2 and this varies from person to person.
 Humans can’t convert much K1 to K2, cows and other grazing animals can convert K1 to K2.

-Or you can purchase a vitamin K2 supplement but it must be in a fat matrix or an oil otherwise it won’t be absorbed properly.
+Or you can purchase a vitamin K2 supplement but it must be in the MK4 form and in a fat matrix or an oil otherwise it is a waste of money

 Thank you for reading my blog